alberto-mr/website/CV.markdown

 > 2017 - 2019

 * <p style='text-align: justify;'>
 Teaching assistant for the course <a href = "https://elite.polito.it/teaching/past-courses/196-01qzp-ami">01QZP - Ambient Intelligence</a>, offered to students in the 3rd year of Engineering (among elective courses).
-The course aims at describing, from an experimental point of view, theeld of Ambient Intelligence (AmI), outlining its multidisciplinary nature as well as its technology and application area.</p>
+The course aims at describing, from an experimental point of view, the field of Ambient Intelligence (AmI), outlining its multidisciplinary nature as well as its technology and application area.</p>
 * <p style='text-align: justify;'>
-High-School Teacher for the course <a href = "https://minerva.miurprogettopps.unito.it/">PP&S - Corso Sperimentale di Informatica</a>.
-The course aims at introducing the students to problem solving, with a particular focus on the Python programming language..</p>
+High-school teacher for the course <a href = "https://minerva.miurprogettopps.unito.it/">PP&S - Corso Sperimentale di Informatica</a>.
+The course aims at introducing the students to problem solving, with a particular focus on the Python programming language.</p>

 ## Featured Publications